pghvlaans/sbotools/man/sboupgrade.1.md

 **-d\|\--distclean (FALSE\|TRUE)**

 If **TRUE**, then remove the source archives after building.
 They are retained in *SBO_HOME/distfiles* by default.
+The package archive (in */tmp* by default) will also be removed.
 This option can be set as default via the [sboconfig(1)](sboconfig.1.md) command.
 See also [sbotools.conf(5)](sbotools.conf.5.md).
 This option overrides the default.